Since this company is a multi-level marketing business in the foreign exchange market, many are wondering Is Auvoria Prime A Scam?

 A short time after Eaconomy’s collapse, Auvoria Prime surfaced.

-Apparently the scammers never settled their differences and when Auvoria Prime’s launched, Eaconomy filed a lawsuit in California on March 23rd.
+Apparently, their differences were never settled and when Auvoria Prime was launched, Eaconomy filed a lawsuit in California on March 23rd, 2020.

 Remember – Sal Leto was Eaconomy’s Vice President of Operations at the time.

-This guy, Sal Leto, has his own unsavory history following him like a bad shadow.
+Unfortunately, Sal Leto has his own unsavory history following him like a bad shadow.

 Leto attempted to market this scheme right here in the United States.

 The OneCoin Ponzi scheme fell flat on its face and never saw the light of day.

 When that failed Leto switched to iPro Network.

 iPro Network was sued recently by the Securities and Exchange Commission.